masonk16/test-app/README.md

         ```shell
         sudo usermod -aG docker jenkins
         ```
+   - Create Docker Hub Personal Access Token:
+       - Sign in to your Docker account.

+       - Select your avatar in the top-right corner and from the drop-down menu select Account settings.

+       - In the Security section, select Personal access tokens.

+       - Select Generate new token.

+       - Add a description for your token.
+Use something that indicates the use case or purpose of the token.

+       - Set the access permissions.
+The access permissions are scopes that set restrictions in your repositories.
+For example, for Read & Write permissions, an automation pipeline can build an image and then push it to a repository.
+However, it can't delete the repository.

+       - Select Generate and then copy the token that appears on the screen and save it.
+You won't be able to retrieve the token once you close this prompt.

     - In the Jenkins dashboard:
         - select "Manage Jenkins"
         - Under the Security section select "Credentials"